RSS

 The Rev. Canon Frank Logue gave this sermon

-at St. Patrick’s Episcopal Church in Pooler, Georgia on September 19, 2010
+at St. Matthew’s Episcopal Church in Savannah, Georgia on September 22, 2013

 Luke 16:1-13

-I wish I were preaching this sermon on the Oprah Winfrey Show.
-It would be the perfect opportunity to really show you what Jesus is teaching in the Gospel.
-After all, Oprah is known for giving her whole audience extravagant gifts.
+Okay, so that’s not true.
+But that is how I wish I could start this sermon.
+In a perfect world, I would preach this sermon in the style of the Oprah Winfrey Show, which she still reigned over network TV afternoons.
+You remember what I mean, right?
 Back in 2004, she gave all 276 people in the audience a new Pontiac G-6 car to launch her 19th season.
-This year is her final season and she got the farewell started by giving 300 audience members an 8-day all expense paid trip to Australia.
-She is getting actor John Travolta to fly them down and is even paying the taxes the audience would owe for accepting the big present.
+A few years ago in her final season and she got the farewell started by giving 300 audience members an 8-day all-expense paid trip to Australia, getting actor John Travolta to fly them down and is even paying the taxes the audience would owe for accepting the big present.
+Starting by offering an extravagant gift would be the perfect way to show what Jesus is teaching in the Gospel reading for this Sunday.

 The reason you have to pay it back is that Jesus tells the parable of a steward, or manager.
 He is in charge of his boss’s resources and earns a reward based on how he cares for what is entrusted to him.
 Take care of Oprah’s $100,000 and you are a steward.
 And a steward, like the manager in the parable we read today from Luke’s Gospel, is someone in charge of someone else’s possessions.